 After you leave Center Harbor consider a stop at Moultonborough’s Old Country Store located right on RT 25.
 You could literally spend an hour or more in the store and the museum.
 There are many nooks and crannies in the store to explore.

 Once you have had visual overload from the Country Store, take a visual break and head up to the Castle in the Clouds.
 You can walk in nature choosing from several trails.
 Some are easy, some are more challenging.
-Or if you love horses you can go for a ride or just visit them in the stables.
 You can have a cocktail at the Carriage House Restaurant out on the patio overlooking Lake Winnipesaukee.

 Now that you have seen the lake from above it’s time to go back down the mountain and head over to Wolfeboro.
 This is where you can choose from many activities.
 Choose a museum, perhaps the NH Antique Boat Museum and a ride on their Millie B wooden boat.